Lastlilith/Lastlilith/README.md

 - 🌱 I’m currently learning everything about Android, Java and Machine Learning integration 🤣
 - 👯 I’m looking to collaborate with other developers and get more experience
-- 🥅 2022 Goals: Learn more about Android development and Machine Learning
+- 🥅 2023 Goals: Learn more about Android development, including the backend side, and Machine Learning
-- ⚡ Fun fact: I love to play guitar and sing weird songs
+- ⚡ Fun fact: I love to play guitar, do indoor climbing, wrestling and singing weird songs

 ### Connect with me: